 Court Improvement Program Overview

-Nevada's Court Improvement Program (CIP) is committed to advancing family preservation and protecting children from abuse and neglect by promoting equitable court practices and addressing systemic barriers.
-We are committed to continuous quality improvement to elevate and sustain best practices across the judicial, legal, and child welfare sectors.
-Through collaboration with key multidisciplinary stakeholders, we aim to achieve safe, just, and timely welfare outcomes for our communities.
+The Nevada Court Improvement Program (CIP) is committed to advancing family preservation and protecting children from abuse and neglect by promoting equitable court practices and addressing systemic barriers.
+The program is committed to continuous quality improvement to elevate and sustain best practices across the judicial, legal, and child welfare sectors.
+Through collaboration with key multidisciplinary stakeholders, the CIP aims to achieve safe, just, and timely welfare outcomes for Nevada’s communities.

-The Federal CIP grants have been channeled to the highest state courts, e.g. those with the responsibility for administering state court systems.
-It is expected that the supreme courts and their administrative offices will facilitate collaboration among the key stakeholders to identify and address barriers to achieve safety, permanency, and child and family well-being within the judicial, legal, and child welfare systems in a fair and timely manner.
+The Federal CIP grants have been channeled to the highest state courts to facilitate collaboration among the key stakeholders to identify and address barriers to achieve safety, permanency, and child and family well-being within the judicial, legal, and child welfare systems in a fair and timely manner.

-CIP has existed in Nevada since 1995.
-It is overseen by the multi-disciplinary CIP Select Committee (Committee), chaired by Supreme Court Chief Justice Elissa Cadish.
-This group is comprised of Retired Justice Nancy Saitta, family court judges, a tribal representative, the three child welfare agency administrators and representatives, a deputy state attorney general, district attorneys, a public defender, legislators, the Director of the Administrative Office of the Courts, several attorneys who actively represent neglected and abused children, and CASA (Court Appointed Special Advocates) programs.
+The CIP has existed in Nevada since 1995.
+It is overseen by the multi-disciplinary CIP Select Committee (Committee), chaired by Supreme Court of Nevada Justice Elissa Cadish.
+This group is comprised of family court judges, a tribal representative, the three child welfare agency administrators and representatives, a deputy state attorney general, district attorneys, a public defender, legislators, the Director of the Administrative Office of the Courts, several attorneys who actively represent neglected and abused children, and CASA (Court Appointed Special Advocates) programs.
 As an ad hoc committee of the Judicial Council of the State of Nevada, the Committee serves in an advisory capacity to the Supreme Court.

 Funding from the CIP grant target specific outcomes as outlined in the current CIP Strategic Plan.
 All data updated as of 2023.
 For further self-assessment details, please contact cip@nvcourts.nv.gov.